At this challenging time, your relationship concerns and personal anxieties are probably heightened. We’re here to help!

 Many couples, whether they are married or dating, are sick of fighting about parenting, sex, money and/or in-laws…the same issues, over and over.
 They can predict how an argument will go…before it even starts.
 Often couples fall into cycles where one partner often tries desperately to engage in conversation whereas the other often withdraws in silence.
 They try to resolve their marriage and relationship issues, to no avail, no matter how hard they try.
 They vow to change, only to return to their predictable patterns.
 Finally, they often wonder if it will ever get better, if it is worth the pain, or if they should just separate or divorce.

 Marriage and couples counseling can help!
-Unlike some counselors untrained in the nuances of marriage and couples counseling, who simply prescribe uniform communication scripts, with no evidence for their effectiveness, we utilize engaging, research based marriage and couples counseling practices designed to address the root of your marriage and relationship distress, for long-term positive change.
-We help couples regain a sense of control and integrity so partners can feel close, connected, safe, accepted, appreciated, and validated in your relationship.
+Unlike some counselors untrained in the nuances of marriage and couples counseling, who simply prescribe uniform communication scripts, with no evidence for their effectiveness, we utilize Emotionally Focused Therapy, an engaging, research based marriage and couples counseling model designed to address the root of your marriage and relationship distress, for long-term positive change.
+Research on Emotionally Focused Therapy indicates that approximately 90% of treated couples rated themselves better than controls and 70-73% of couples recovered from distress at follow-up (trend: improvement continues after therapy).
+Additionally, in a two year follow-up on very stressed couples in relationship distress, depression and parental distress results were stable.
+Utilizing this model, the experts at the Prescott Relationship Center help couples regain a sense of control and integrity so partners can feel close, connected, safe, accepted, appreciated, and validated in your relationship.

-Through the process of marriage or couples counseling, you will better understand:
+Through the process of marriage or couples counseling using Emotionally Focused Therapy, you will better understand:

 - Why you and your partner interact and communicate the way you do;